temporalio/temporal-learning/docs/getting_started/typescript/first_program_in_typescript/index.md

 <!--SNIPSTART money-transfer-project-template-ts-deposit-activity-->
 <!--SNIPEND-->

-There's are some commented lines in this Activity definition that you'll use later in the tutorial to simulate an error in the Activity.
+There are some commented lines in this Activity Definition that you'll use later in the tutorial to simulate an error in the Activity.

 If the `withdraw` Activity fails, there's nothing else to do, but if the `deposit` Activity fails, the money needs to go back to the original account, so there's a third Activity called `refund` that does exactly that:

 <!--SNIPSTART money-transfer-project-template-ts-refund-activity-->
 <!--SNIPEND-->

 This Activity function is almost identical to the `deposit` function, except that it uses the source account as the deposit destination.
-While you could reuse the existing `deposit` Activity to refund the money, using a separate activity lets you add additional logic around the refund process, like logging.
+While you could reuse the existing `deposit` Activity to refund the money, using a separate Activity lets you add additional logic around the refund process, like logging.
 It also means that if someone introduces a bug in the `deposit` Activity, the `refund` won't be affected.
 You'll see this scenario shortly.

 :::tip Why you use Activities